Text-based user interface: Types of text terminals

 From text application's point of view, the display type is determined by the API, e.g., curses, TPUT.

 Under Linux and other Unix-like systems, a program easily accommodates to any of the three cases because the same interface (namely, standard streams) controls the display and keyboard.
 See below for comparison to Windows.

 Many TUI programming libraries are available to help developers build TUI applications.

-On ANSI-compatible terminals
+ANSI-compatible terminals

 American National Standards Institute (ANSI) standard ANSI X3.64 defines a standard set of escape sequences that can be used to drive terminals to create TUIs (see ANSI escape code).
 Escape sequences may be supported for all three cases mentioned in the above section, allowing arbitrary cursor movements and color changes.

 However, not all terminals follow this standard, and many non-compatible but functionally equivalent sequences exist.